barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

    - Shessadolth (scales covered with moss)

-4. **11 Woodwose (DMB)** in battle with a **Corrupt Unicorn (DMB)**, trying to beat it into submission and drag it into a nearby pool to be drowned.

 5. **1 Werebear (OSE)** freshly transformed back into human form after killing and eating a **Red Deer (DCB)**.
 Naked, covered in blood, and tired.
+   Refuses to explain his situation, vehemently denies that anything is wrong, and spurns any offers of help.
+Suspicious.

    *Werebear:*

    - Josprey Abernathy

 6. **14 Redcap (DMB)**---wearing berets and fezzes---furtively digging beside a
-   large boulder, burying their ill-gotten treasure: 100pp, 100gp, and 12 bronze bracelets carved with prancing longhorns (50gp each).
+   large boulder, burying their ill-gotten treasure.

    *Treasure:*

    - 100pp
    - 100gp
-   - 12x 50gp bracelet
+   - 2x 50gp bracelet carved with prancing longhorns.

-7. **4 Nutcap (DMB)**---one mounted on a **Robber Fly (OSE)**---tenderly
-   carrying 2 young in clay pots down to a stream to bathe and drink.

-8. **3 Moss Dwarf (DMB)** chasing swine which, hexed by a passing magic-user, have grown wings and escaped from their pens.

-   *Dwarfs:*

-   - Dombo
-   - Greblin
-   - Kabob

-9. **41 Goatfolk--Shorthorn (DMB)** in and around a very large turf-roofed log cabin, where the shorthorns live barracks-like, making their living as hunters, trappers, and tanners.

-   *Leader:*

-   - Broob (has the longest horns, but you couldn't tell without measuring)

 #### Regional: Aldweald

-0. **7 Centaur--Sylvan (DMB)**---bedecked in hunting tropies and
+1. **7 Centaur--Sylvan (DMB)**---bedecked in hunting tropies and
    ornately-decorated but battle-worn armour---feasting on the roasted flesh of four butchered adventurers while engaged in lively philosophical debate.
 The unfortunate adventurer's gear is strewn across the ground.